 Definition of HACCP Risk Assessment Matrix

-A HACCP Risk Assessment Matrix is a tool used in the food industry to identify and assess potential hazards that could affect the safety of food products.
+A HACCP Risk Assessment Matrix is a tool used in the food industry to identify and assess potential hazards that could otherwise affect human health or the safety of food products.

 It is a systematic approach that helps organizations to prioritize risks and implement control measures to prevent or eliminate them.

-At the heart of every reputable food business operator is an acceptable reference framework for food safety, like the Codex HACCP.
+At the heart of every reputable food business operator is an acceptable reference framework for all food safety issues, like the Codex HACCP.
 This provides effective prerequisite programs that continuously guide daily production or batch-basis processes.

 Common prerequisite programs underscore everything from sanitary design principles that dictate facility design to the rigorous storage between packaging stages.